fastruby/blog/_posts/2019-09-11-how-to-stay-up-to-date.markdown

 ## Conclusion

-These suggestions are what we recommend and are not laws.
-Different projects need different things but we hope you find this list of recommendations helpful.
+These suggestions are what we recommend and don't apply to all cases.
+Different projects need different things, but we hope you find this list of recommendations helpful.